build-summer-2025/async-final-project-red-joseph/README.md

   - Visualization: ![Q9 Visualization](https://i.postimg.cc/rFfLc54y/Question-9.png)

 - [ ] Question 10: Is there a correlation between career points and career Win Shares among top players?
   - Answer: [Correlation between career points and career win shares: 0.892.
 Since 0.892 is very close to +1, which means players who score more career points also tend to accumulate more career win shares the relationship is very strong and positive.
-Ofcourse there are exceptions so it's not exactly 1.]
+Of course there are exceptions so it's not exactly 1.]
   - Visualization: ![Q10 Visualization](https://i.postimg.cc/K84hY47P/Question-10.png)